qleseid/MSSE663-S8W1-group-project/README.md

     Corresponding data base fields for the above

-    funcitonality--should save in data base
+    functionality--should save in data base

     b. update recipe
       shoulld pull up the saved recipe and allow changes